LiamFallon213/DnD/NPC's/Plot Important NPC's/Julius Higeki.md

 They did nothing, convincing Julius that the only way for them to defeat these great threats was to take power himself.
 He quickly forged records for himself in [[Aquagnae]] and became one of the leaders of the [[Aquagnae Arcanists Guild]].

-He always wanted to know more magic, but now he needed it more then ever, he had to know what these diseases were.
-They couldn't be immediatly cured by divine magic trivially.
-Both [[The Sporebloom]] and [[The Bloomplague]] needed at least less
+He always wanted to know more magic, but now he needed it more than ever, he had to know what these diseases were.
+They couldn't be immediately cured by divine magic, trivially.
+Both [[The Sporebloom]] and [[The Bloomplague]] required at least lesser restoration to save a living being infected. [[The Blight]] requires greater restoration to fully cure.

+However, the resurrected entities that have fully transformed are uncurable, as there is nothing left to cure.

+As powerful as Julius is, he can't fight a threat like this, there is no single source, it is a global issue.
+The entire world must fight to eliminate this threat for good.

 ---